- Sleeps: 22 (16 + 6)

 - Arrival: Tenants will be met on arrival and shown how everything works, both inside and out.

-- Cleaning: 2 hours of cleaning per morning will be carried out on six days per week (Monday to Saturday 10am – 12 noon) and paid for by the owners.
+- Cleaning: 2 hours of cleaning per morning will be carried out on five days per week (Monday to Saturday 10am – 12 noon) and paid for by the owners.

 - Additional Housework: Any additional hours of housework should be agreed in advance and paid direct by guests.